kadena-io/pact-5/docs/builtins/Database/fold-db.md

 ## fold-db

-Use `fold-db` to select rows from a specified `table` using a predicate `query` with both a key and avalue, and then accumulate the results of the query using a `consumer` function.
+Use `fold-db` to select rows from a specified `table` using a predicate `query` with both a key and a value, and then accumulate the results of the query using a `consumer` function.
 The output is sorted by the ordering of keys.

 ### Basic syntax